 Strawberry Cream Cheese Frosting

-- 0.5 oz freeze dried strawberries 14 grams
+freeze dried strawberries

-- Before you start, get all of your ingredients ready.
-Prepare a large piping bag, fitted with a round tip, I used a 1/4” diameter tip.
+Before you start, get all of the ingredients ready.
+Prepare one large piping bag, fitted with a round tip, I used a 1/4” diameter tip.
 Also leave two piping bags set aside, without the end cut.
 Set aside.

-- Line two baking sheets with parchment paper or silicon mat.
+Line two baking sheets with parchment paper or silicone mat.

-- Measure out all of your ingredients.
+Measure out all of the ingredients.

-- Sift powdered sugar and almond flour together.
-Set aside.
+Sift the powdered sugar and almond flour together.
+Set it aside.

 Whisk the sugar and the egg white powder (if using) in a bowl, and place it over a pan with barely simmering water.
-Add the egg whites to the sugar and whisk the mixture until frothy and sugar completely melted.
-It will take a couple minutes.
-You can test by touching the mixture between your fingers, and if you feel any sugar granules just keep whisking mixture over the water bath.
+Add the egg whites to the sugar and whisk the mixture until frothy and the sugar is completely melted.
+It will take a couple of minutes.
+You can test by touching the mixture between your fingers, and if you feel any sugar granules just keep whisking the mixture over the water bath.

-- Make sure the bottom of the bowl isn’t touching the simmering water because you don’t want the whites to cook.
+Make sure the bottom of the bowl isn’t touching the simmering water because you don’t want the whites to cook.

-Transfer mixture to the bowl of a stand mixer.
+Transfer the syrup to the bowl of a stand mixer.

 With the whisk attachment, start whisking the syrup on low for about 30 seconds, then gradually start increasing speed to medium.
 Whisk on medium for one to two minutes, until the mixture is white and starting to become fluffy.
 Raise the speed to medium-high and whisk for a few minutes until stiff peaks are formed.
 Best way to check this is to keep your eye on the whites.
 Once they get glossy and you start seeing streaks formed by the whisk, it might be time to stop.

-- Pour powdered sugar and almond flour into stiff whites.
+Pour the sifted powdered sugar and almond flour into the stiff meringue.

 Start folding gently forming a letter J with a spatula.